Sourdough Bread #1

 Fermentation time: 2-4 days

-2-3 tablespoons Water Kefir grains
+2-3 tablespoons Water Kefir grains (purchase from Cultures for Health)

 2 tablespoons sugar (I find organic dark sugar works the best, but any sugar works)